kovzol/lego-linkages/README.md

 It may be useful to insert the refill first in the connector peg as deeply as possible, and only then put the peg in the beam downside-up.

+Some linkages contain one or more 1x1 beams that was recently introduced by LEGO and may be missing from most basic sets.
+These parts are not absolutely required, but using them makes the linkage more stable.

 ### Compass

 The simplest linkage is a compass.
 It produces a regular circular curve.